WojciechMatuszewski/programming-notes/web/react/react-18.md

 - The bottom line is that the problem space is very hard to reason about.
 This most likely means that we are looking at the problem from the wrong angle.

+#### Infinite Scroll and React Server Components

+I've [tried to make the _infinite scroll_ to work](https://github.com/WojciechMatuszewski/rsc-rcc-playing-around) with Apollo Client and RSCs a while back.
+Due to the complexity of the solution, I decided to move all the fetching to the client instead.

+Recently, after [encountering this repository](https://github.com/gabrielelpidio/next-infinite-scroll-server-actions/blob/main/src/app/page.tsx#L51) I've started to think about this "problem" again.

+Notice the author returning a JSX node and passing the node to `setState` call.
+That is a very interesting approach!
+The initial fetch happens on the server, but then, the client takes over.

+That is somewhat similar to the approach I took while playing around with the functionality initially, but I have not though about populating the state with JSX nodes.

 ### React Client Components

 These components are **the regular components you have been using so far**. **In the context of Next.js** these are the